 CLAUSE A - REVIEW OF BYLAWS - As necessary and routinely at five-year intervals a Bylaws Review Committee shall review and recommend Bylaws Amendments to the Board for approval, or inform the President that revisions or amendments are not necessary.
 This committee’s charges shall be in ample time to complete reviews and recommendations by specified dates.

-CLAUSE B - APPROVAL - Revisions and amendments containing no definite policy change or new policy shall be given final approval by the Board and The Wildlife Society, after which are to be accepted as modified and adopted Bylaws of the Chapter and members notified.
-Revisions and amendments that do involve definite policy change or new policy must be approved by the Chapter membership via notification in the Newsletter and a written or electronic vote, or at an Annual or Special Meeting (Article VI) and have approval of The Wildlife Society.
+CLAUSE B - APPROVAL - Revisions and amendments containing no definite policy change or new policy shall be given final approval by the Board and the Society, after which are to be accepted as modified and adopted Bylaws of the Chapter and members notified.
+Revisions and amendments that do involve definite policy change or new policy must be approved by the Chapter membership via notification in the Newsletter and a written or electronic vote, or at an Annual or Special Meeting (Article VI) and have approval of the Society.
 Chapter members absent from such a meeting may file an absentee vote concerning approval.

 Section 2.
-CONFORMANCE - No amendment to the Bylaws shall be enacted that results in a conflict with The Wildlife Society Bylaws.
-If these Bylaws are revised, the new revision must be approved by The Wildlife Society before becoming effective.
+CONFORMANCE - No amendment to the Bylaws shall be enacted that results in a conflict with the Society Bylaws.
+If these Bylaws are revised, the new revision must be approved by the Society before becoming effective.
 The Chapter Secretary shall have on hand copies of the Chapter Bylaws for use at duly called meetings.